Undergraduate Teaching 2024-25

 • achievement in the project so far;

-• quality of structure and detail in the plan for future work.
+• quality of structure and detail in the plan for future work, including the way in which project risk has been assessed.

 Feedback